rickwest/devsnippets/source/snippets/react/index.md

 ```

+When it comes it handling state, it is important to **never mutate it directly**.
+This is mentioned in the official [docs](https://reactjs.org/docs/react-component.html#state):
+> Never mutate this.state directly, as calling `setState()` afterwards may replace the mutation you made.
+Treat `this.state` as if it were immutable.

 ### Hook for throttling value change

 A custom hook to help throttling changes to variables.
 Especially useful when automatically queriying api's based on user text-input